na-na-hi/renget/archive/h5izt6.md

 <Everyone get in position.>

 With roar, his team encircled the pro-hero.
 Impakt swatted at Buru as the minotaur slammed into his leg.
-Inigo transformed Gigan into an injured red-headed boy and placed his construct in Impakt's path.
+Inigo transformed Gigan into an injured brown-headed boy and placed his construct in Impakt's path.
 The German hero barreled forward like a wrecking ball and swung.
 The hero pulled his punch, but Gigan stepped into it, his build-up of kinetic energy caused the simple jab to hit like a truck.
 The false student fell, his chest seemingly caved in.

 Impakt paused in surprise.